erezgeva/libptpmgmt/HOWTO_doc_code.md

     ```

  1. Each header file starts with:
-    * The licence using SPDX ID; our project uses LGPL 3 or later for all library source code
+    * The licence and copyright using SPDX IDs; our project uses LGPL 3 or later for all library source code.
     *  empty `@file` that starts the block
     *  `@brief` - one line sentence describing this header
     *  `@author` - you may add yourself
+    *  `@copyright` - The copyright.
+The main library is copyright to Erez Geva.
+The copyright apear twice, the SPDX ID is for SBOM and this tag is for Doxygen.
     *  following these commands, you may add a more substantial description, if needed
  1. Before each class, structure, or enumerator, add a block with description.
 You may use `@brief`, and `@detail`.
 We usually use both of them or none.
  1. Before function and methods we use a multiple lines block.
 We start with descriptions, and then we list parameters with the `@param`, and the return value with `@return`, if any.
 You may add `@note` and `@attention` if you wish to add clarifications.
 Use `@attention` for more important issues.